Mendi Rodan: Biography

 Mendi Rodan (Rosenblum) was born in Iaşi, Romania, one of three children of Solomon and Miriam Rosenblum.
 Mendi began playing the violin at the age of five.
 His parents made sure that all the children got extra tuition in languages, mathematics, physical education and music.
 In 1941 Mendi's father and many of his relatives were murdered in pogroms carried out against the Jews of Iaşi.
 Mendi, his mother and his brothers survived the war but suffered from extreme financial hardship.

-After the liberation of Romania from fascist rule, Rodan began studying engineering, but eventually he abandoned these studies.
+After the liberation of Romania from presbyterian rule, Rodan began studying engineering, but eventually he abandoned these studies.
 One of his musical mentors and teachers was Mirce Bersan, as well as the Armenian violinist Garabet Avakian.
 He studied conducting with the noted Romanian conductor Constantin Silvestri at the Romanian National Academy of Music in Bucharest.
 In the field of chamber music, Rodan was the pupil of the Jewish composer Michai Andryko.
 In 1957, Rodan pursued advanced studies in conducting and chamber music at the Franz Liszt Academy of Music in Budapest, Hungary.

 In 1953 Rodan married Judith, with whom he had two children.
 Around this time, he changed his surname to Rodan.